Updated on Feb 21, 2022 8:08 PM IST

 Canada is one of the best countries for international students to stay back after graduation and find work.
 Part of the reason for this is the Express Entry Immigration System, which gives additional points to students who have graduated from a Canadian University.

 To find work in Canada, the foreign nationals will have to apply for Work Permit.
-An international student who completes his studies from a Designated Learning Institute (DLI) of Canada can apply for a Post Graduate Work Permit(PGWP).
-It is a programme launched by the Canada Government to allow international students to apply for work permits after receiving the mark sheet and certificate from the university.
+An international student who completes his studies from a Designated Learning Institute (DLI) in Canada can apply for a Post Graduate Work Permit(PGWP).
+It is a programme launched by the Canada Government to allow international students to apply for work permits after completing their studies from a Canadian university.

-In Canada, any international student who has the following are eligible to apply for Work Permit:
+In Canada, any international student who meets the following eligiblity criteria can apply for a Post-Graduate Work Permit:

 The duration of the work permit that may be issued to you in Canada depends on the duration of your programme of study.
 Students with a course duration of 8 months to 2 years are eligible to receive a work permit of the same length as the length of their study.
 Students with a course duration of more than 2 years can get a work permit of up to 3 years.